Past Projects

 International Women's House

+In 1995, JLD recognized a need for a shelter to serve battered women and children of all nationalities, supported by a multi-cultural, multi-lingual staff.
+Thus, in collaboration with a coalition of refugee and mainstream social service providers, JLD established a shelter known as the International Women's House (IWH).
 In 1999, with the full support and encouragement of the League, IWH became autonomous and attained its own 501(c)3 status.
 JLD remains actively involved in IWH via the IWH Committee as well as the number of actives and sustainers that serve on IWH's Board and Capital Campaign committees.

-DeKalb Rape Crisis Center
+Day League (formerly DeKalb Rape Crisis Center)

 In 1989, JLD created the DeKalb Rape Crisis Center, the first of its kind in DeKalb County.
 The DeKalb Rape Crisis Center is a non-profit agency that assists youth and adult survivors of rape and sexual assault and their loved ones in the DeKalb County community.
 DRCC helps medical personnel in the delivery of health care needed as a result of these crimes; provides counseling toward healing the emotional trauma experienced by a victim of sexual assault; helps survivors through the investigation and court stages of the legal resolution of these crimes; and educates the general public on sexual assault crimes and their prevention.